yuvalmGS/gigaspaces-wiki-jekyll/xap97/installation.markdown

 {%endsection%}
 <hr/>
 {%note%}
-The latest version of XAP can be downloded [here](http://www.gigaspaces.com/xap-download).
+The latest version of XAP can be downloaded [here](http://www.gigaspaces.com/xap-download).
-For a list of supported platforms please consult [the realease notes](/release_notes)
+For a list of supported platforms please consult [the release notes](/release_notes)
 {%endnote%}